n1k0/tooty/README.md

     $ npm run optimize

-This command which will compress and optimize the generated js bundle.
+This command compresses and optimizes the generated js bundle.
 It usually allows reducing its size by ~75%, at the cost of the JavaScript code being barely readable.
 Use this command for deploying tooty to production.

 ### Deploying to gh-pages